drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 - **Export Function**
    - Lux also provides an export function to save, share, and utilise selected visualisations generated during data analysis.
-   - Allows users to capture and integrate specific visualisations into reports or presentations.
+   - Allows users to capture and integrate specific visualisations into reports or presentations.<br>

+## 7. Conclusion
+Upon analyzing this dataset,there is a notable trends that can be concluded.

+* Decrease in the number of patients admitted and discharged across all categories, particularly during the peak of the COVID-19 pandemic in 2022.
+* Decline in the availability of hospital beds.

+Additionally, it is important to note that while the dataset contains valuable insights, the geographical chart functionality appears limited, automatically defaulting to the United States instead of offering a representation specific to Malaysia, a limitation to using Lux.<br>

-## 7. Pros and Cons of Lux
+## 8. Pros and Cons of Lux
 ### Pros
 - **Interactive exploration**
   - Provides an interactive environment that allows users to explore and analyse data dynamically.